 3. What are the steps to open a company in Indonesia?

 The steps related to setting up a business in Indonesia are not many and can be completed in a relatively short time.
 Our company formation consultants in Indonesia can explain these steps.

-There are several business forms a company can take in Indonesia, however the most employed one is the limited liability company which can also be fully-foreign owned.
+There are a few business forms a company can take in Indonesia, however, the most employed one is the limited liability company which can also be fully-foreign owned.

 The most important documents related to starting a business in Indonesia are the memorandum and articles of association.
 These can be drafted by our Indonesian company formation consultants.